SwiftVISA/SwiftLibUSB/README.md

 Class Summary
 -------------
+These classes all conform to protocols described in CoreSwiftVisa.
+These are high level and are the most user friendly

 ### USBTMCInstrument

 This is the instrument class created by `InstrumentManager.shared.instrumentAt(vendorID:productID:)`.
 It can also be created with its own constructors `USBTMCInstrument(vendorID:productID:)` or `USBTMCInstrument(visaString:)` to parse the VISA string for you.
-Parsing a VISA string for USB instruments has not been added to InstrumentManager yet.

 This class is only able to communicate with devices that support the USB Test and Measurement Class device protocol.
 Other Instrument classes may be made to communicate with other types